Clustering Airbnb Reviews: Parameter Estimation and Implementation

 \subsection{Model Selection}

-We use the Bayesian information criterion \citep[BIC;][]{schwarz78} as a criterion for model selection, i.e.,
+The BIC \citep[][]{schwarz78} is used a criterion for model selection:

-where $l$ is the maximized log-likelihood, $k$ is the number of free parameters to be estimated in the model, and $n$ is the number of observations.
-The presence of a penalty term reduces the number of free parameters of the slope parameter matrix as the effective degrees of freedom of $\bs W$ equals the number of nonzero terms in the loading parameter matrix.
-Other methods for computing the effective degrees of freedom of $\bs W$ are also available \citep[e.g.,][]{hunter05}.
+where $l$ is the maximized log-likelihood, k is the number of free parameters to be estimated in the model, and $n$ is the number of observations.
+The presence of a penalty term reduces the number of free parameters of the slope parameter matrix because the effective degrees of freedom of $\vecw$ equals the number of nonzero terms in the loading parameter matrix.

-Within the framework of MLTA models, the number of components $G$ and the dimension of the latent variable $Y$ (i.e., $d$) need to be determined.
-When defined as in \eqref{eqn:bic}, models with lower values of BIC are preferable.
-The BIC value could be overestimated using the variational approximation of log-likelihood, which is always less than or equal to the true value.
-For model selection purposes, we calculate maximum the log-posterior using Gauss-Hermite quadrature after convergence is attained.
+Within the framework of MLTA models, the number of components $G$ and the dimension of the latent variable $\vecY$ (i.e., $d$) need to be determined.
+When defined as in \eqref{eqn:bic}, models with lower BIC values are preferred.
+The BIC value could be overestimated using the variational approximation of the log-likelihood, which is always less than or equal to the true value.
+For model selection purposes, we calculate the maximum log posterior using Gauss-Hermite quadrature after convergence is attained.
+In Section~\ref{sec:sim3}, we demonstrate that the BIC is effective for choosing the correct number of components $G$ and the dimension of the latent variable $\vecY$.

-For high-dimensional binary data, particularly when the number of observations $n$ is not very large relative to their dimension $m$, it is common to have a large number of patterns with small observed frequency.
+For high-dimensional binary data, particularly when the number of observations $n$ is not very large relative to their dimension $m$, having a large number of patterns with small observed frequency is common.
 Accordingly, we cannot use a $\chi^2$ test to check the goodness of the model fit.
 In the simulated examples in Section~\ref{sec:simulation}, where the true classes are known, the adjusted Rand index \citep[ARI;][]{hubert85} can be used to assess model performance.
 The ARI is the corrected-for-chance version of the Rand index \citep{rand71}.
-The general form of the ARI is which is bounded above by 1, and has expected value 0 under random classification.
+The ARI is bounded above by 1, and has expected value 0 under random classification.
 In real examples, such as the analysis of the Boston Airbnb reviews in Section~\ref{ch6:subsec:Reviews}, the analysis of the clusters in the selected model can be used to interpret the model.